 Dear parents and students,

-In addition, make sure you see Athletic Director Amy Carter’s post on this week’s sports.
+Please be sure to see Athletic Director Amy Carter’s post on this week’s sports.

 William Bugg, Head of School, Good Hope Country Day School